joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

 # 4. PROTECTION OF TRANSACTION SECURITY

-1. Notices of assignment or charge (except in relation to the insurance policies of the Group) to be sent under the Transaction Security Documents executed on behalf of each relevant Original Obligor.
+- (a) Notices of assignment or charge (except in relation to the insurance policies of the Group) to be sent under the Transaction Security Documents executed on behalf of each relevant Original Obligor.
-2. The share certificates, transfers and stock transfer forms or equivalent duly stamped and executed by the relevant Original Obligor (other than the Parent) in blank in relation to the assets subject to or expressed to be subject to the Transaction Security except for the share certificates of the Target which will be in the name of the relevant Vendor.
+- (b) The share certificates, transfers and stock transfer forms or equivalent duly stamped and executed by the relevant Original Obligor (other than the Parent) in blank in relation to the assets subject to or expressed to be subject to the Transaction Security except for the share certificates of the Target which will be in the name of the relevant Vendor.
-3. Any other documents of title to be provided under the Transaction Security Documents.
+- (c) Any other documents of title to be provided under the Transaction Security Documents.
-4. Written acknowledgement in the agreed form executed by the Vendor acknowledging the Transaction Security over the Acquisition Agreement.
+- (d) Written acknowledgement in the agreed form executed by the Vendor acknowledging the Transaction Security over the Acquisition Agreement.

 # 5. INSURANCE